NEAF LAB

 Picture

-The Neuroglial Epigenetic Auditory Function (NEAF) Lab is a collaborative neuroscience research group dedicated to unraveling experience-dependent neuroplasticity in the auditory system, both in health and disease.
-Our lab is directed by Dr. Aysegul Gungor Aydin and is located at the Biomedical Research Institute of New Jersey.
+The Neuroglial Epigenetic Auditory Function (NEAF) Lab is a collaborative neuroscience research group dedicated to unraveling experience-dependent neuroplasticity in the auditory system, from molecules to behavior, from early development through adulthood, using preclinical rat models and human studies.
+We are directed by Dr. Aysegul Gungor Aydin and are located at the Biomedical Research Institute of New Jersey.

 Decoding the Auditory System: